Telling Others About Your Cancer

-Finding out you have cancer can be overwhelming, not only for you, but also for your friends and relatives.
+Finding out you have cancer can be overwhelming for you as well as friends and family.
 People often don’t know what to say.
-They may feel sad and uncomfortable and may be afraid of upsetting you.
+They may feel sad and uncomfortable and might be afraid of upsetting you.
 They might be frightened about the possibility of losing you.
 Sometimes people find it easier to say nothing because they’re afraid of saying the wrong thing.
 Some people find it easy to talk, while others may become overly careful or act too cheerful.

+You most likely will have many different emotions as you learn more about your diagnosis and begin to learn about treatment options.
 It’s normal to wonder, “Why me?” or to feel sad, angry, or afraid.
-You will most likely have many different emotions as you learn more about your diagnosis and begin to learn about treatment options.
-Physical and chemical changes related to treatment or to the illness itself can also affect your emotions.
+Physical and chemical changes from the treatment or the cancer itself can also affect your emotions.
 The first step is to admit to yourself how you feel.
-It’s OK to allow yourself to feel the way you do.
+It’s OK to let yourself feel the way you do.

 Getting ready to talk to others